puppetlabs/jvm-ssl-utils/README.md

 ## Support

-Please log tickets and issues at our [JIRA tracker](http://tickets.puppetlabs.com).
+Please log issues in the GitHub issue tracker.

 We use semantic version numbers for our releases, and recommend that users stay as up-to-date as possible by upgrading to patch releases and minor releases as